Kong/docs.konghq.com/app/enterprise/2.2.x/property-reference.md

 This flag will mock the sending of emails.
 This can be used for testing before the SMTP client is fully configured.

-Example:

-- `smtp_mock = on` - Emails will NOT attempt send.
-- `smtp_mock = off` - Emails will attempt send.

 **Default:** `on`

 ---

 #### smtp_host

-The host of the SMTP server to connect to.
+The hostname of the SMTP server to connect to.

 **Default:** `localhost`